 “Tourism that takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment and host communities”

 Background of Ecotourism Ireland:

-Ecotourism Ireland is the only certification body in Ireland recognised by the UN initiated Global Sustainable Tourism Council (GSTC) that is recognised as the global authority for sustainable tourism.
+Ecotourism Ireland holds the only standard in Ireland recognised by the UN initiated Global Sustainable Tourism Council (GSTC) that is recognised as the global authority for sustainable tourism.

 Founded in 2009, Ecotourism Ireland came from a ground-breaking project called Greenbox in in the north-west of Ireland.
 Greenbox, which ran from 2006-2009, highlighted the best of what the region had to offer while ensuring the regions heritage and environment were preserved for this and future generations.